Activiti/activiti-7-developers-guide/getting-started.md

 > sudo vi /etc/hosts
 > \# add for sso
 > 127.0.0.1       activiti-cloud-sso-idm
-> 192.168.64.4    activiti-cloud-sso-idm-kub
+> 192.168.64.x    activiti-cloud-sso-idm-kub

-For my case the minikube IP address is: 192.168.64.4, but you should replace it for yours.
+For my case the minikube IP address is: 192.168.64.x, but you should replace it for yours.
+You will find the address of your minikube instance by running
+> minikube dashboard

+And looking into your browser URL.

 Once the cluster is ready you can start deploying services to it and you can do that by going to the /kubernetes/kubectl/ directory inside the activiti-cloud-examples repository and run: